April 03, 2024

 Now you may want to say, “But those are just words.
 Wait till you’ve felt the pain that I’ve felt, wait till you’ve suffered the loss that I’ve suffered, wait till you’ve walked in terror as I have walked, and these words will not be so easy to say!”
 True.
 No one said it was going to be easy.
 But look for God in your pain, your loss, your fear, and you will find him.

-And when you’ve found him, what then?
-The Psalm tells us something about what to do when you’ve recognised God’s work in your life: Hallelu Yah!
+[Ps.
+147:1-5] Hallelu Yah!
 Praise the Lord!
 For he has done great things for you, for me, for us.
-[Ps.
-147:1-5] Praise the LORD.
+Praise the LORD.
 How good it is to sing praises to our God, how pleasant and fitting to praise him!
 The LORD builds up Jerusalem; he gathers the exiles of Israel.
 He heals the broken-hearted and binds up their wounds.
 He determines the number of the stars and calls them each by name.
 Great is our Lord and mighty in power; his understanding has no limit.
 And even in that praise, the psalmist reminds ourselves of both the power that sustains us and the purposes which we cannot fathom.

 Praise is one response to the recognition of God.
 Sharing what we now know is another.

 Paul in his letter to the Corinthians tells us how he responded when he found God.
 Remember, Paul was a deeply pious man long before he encountered Jesus on the road to Damascus.
-He did his best to live according to the law, and it was ambition that sent him on the road to Damascus.
+He did his best to live according to the law, and it was this ambition that sent him on the road to Damascus.
 He intended to round up the Christians there and hand them over to the authorities.
 He was looking for confirmation that he was acting righteously.
 Looking for just such confirmation is one of the ways in which we seek God.

 Paul met God in a blaze of light that blinded him, and heard a voice that reproached him.
 Jesus reproached Paul not for his misunderstanding, but for his actions, for the persecution of the early church.
 And Paul became not only a Christian, he became the most zealous of missionaries.